In a world where everyone is increasingly connected, I feel oddly disconnected.

 This is where we disconnect.

-We disconnect, not in the sense of disconnecting from the net entirely.
+We disconnect, not in the sense of disconnecting from the internet entirely.
 The internet is great, despite its issues (which are really caused by being connected to everyone, good or bad), and it’d be silly to throw the baby out with the bathwater.

 We disconnect in the sense of disconnecting from what’s negative, what doesn’t help us (or others).